arend-lang/site/src/documentation/tutorial/PartI/view.md

 }
 {%endarend%}

-Let's define an instance for the type of natural numbers:
+Let us define an instance for the type of natural numbers:

 {%arend%}
 \func pred (n : Nat) : Nat